pimcore/pimcore/docs/Development_Documentation/01_Getting_Started/06_Create_A_First_Project.md

 ```

-You are able to access to your object by method **getElement**.
+You are able to access to your object by method `getElement()`.
 Now you have access to whole data from the object (name, description, ...).
 It's a good practice to add ```@var``` doc in every view.
 If you do this you have access to auto complete in your IDE.

 ## Add a thumbnail configuration
 To show the product image in the view, we need to add a thumbnail configuration first.
-With thumbnail configurations
+Using [thumbnail configurations](../04_Assets/03_Working_with_Thumbnails/01_Image_Thumbnails.md),
-pimcore automatically calculates optimized images for certain output channels.
-For details on thumbnails, see TODO.
+Pimcore automatically renders optimized images for certain output channels.

 For adding a thumbnail configuration see the following screen.
-Just add a configuration named ```content```.
+Just add a configuration named `content`.
 ![Adding thumbnail configuration](../img/adding_thumbnails.png)